MDCore/mdcore.github.io/_posts/2019-08-02-Thoughts-On-Hiring-2019.md

 ### Guiding Principles

-1. While your advertisement was about casting a wide net, your rubric is about filtering candidates and giving you information to fairly compare them and make a hiring decision.
+1. While your advertisement was about casting a wide net, your rubric is about filtering out candidates and giving you information to fairly compare them and make a hiring decision.
 2. What do you *need* to know about all your candidates to inform you in making a good decision?
 3. Use a standard rubric for every candidate that you want to compare—this may be per role or even across multiple roles over time.
 Without this you don't have a hope of comparing candidates beyond your bias.
 4. DRY (Don't Repeat Yourself) is important here and something technically-focused interviewers often fall foul of.
 For example "What do you know about Technology X?
 Have you used Design Pattern Y?" when it's unlikely a candidate wouldn't be able to talk about the second if they can the first.
 Or asking multiple questions about different types of problem-solving when you can find a clear answer with one.
 Think deeply about the value of each question and what information it will give you about all the candidates that will let you compare them.
 5. Have your technical questions be broad.
 Being too specific risks having trivia questions (which are poor signals.)
 A broad question lets you dig into their thinking and gives you an opportunity to ask about claims made in their CV and how it applies to the question at hand.
 6. Look for good coverage of the whole role by asking about the many different aspects of "being a *role* in a team".
 Include questions about: workflow; methodology; problem-solving; about how the candidate manages deadlines and workload, especially sharing, delegating and asking for help; how they learn; How they deal with inter-personal conflict, with disagreement, with the unexpected; etc.
 7. Avoid questions that are specifically about your team's pathologies or your own negative experiences of candidates.
 E.g. I have seen questions like "how do you deal with a lead who won't take feedback."
-I'm sure you've experienced some in your own interviews.
-Even if it's not the case in your team the candidate may interpret it as a warning; candidates will paint a picture of your team based on what you ask them.
+Even if it's not the case in your team the candidate may interpret it as a warning; candidates will paint a picture of your team based on what questions you ask them.
 8. If you're rebuilding your rubric: find a good base, have your panel review it and get some independent folk to review it too.
 9. Your rubric should read as rather boring.
 That's a good thing!
 It's your candidates answers to the questions that should be interesting and different: that's what will let you differentiate between them.

 > ### My Bias
 >
 >    Technical stuff is about a quarter or less of my ideal rubric and is focused more on thinking and problem-solving, not so much trivia.
-If I can find that answer in 2 seconds on a search engine it's not a good interview question.
+If I can find an answer in 2 seconds on a search engine it's not a good interview question.

 ---